nsinorov/PokeMon/README.md

 You will be given the **poke power** the Pokemon has, N – an integer.

-Then you will be given the distance between the poke targets, M – an integer.
+Then you will be given the **distance between the poke targets**, M – an integer.

 Then you will be given the exhaustionFactor Y – an integer.